Hello, I’m Michael, the founder of Grayowl Point.

 Aside from music I am part of the editorial staff at Digital Journal.
 I’m also the editor and producer of the Fed Podcast, based on the column by Corey Mintz of the Toronto Star.
 I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading and trying to get lost in the city on a mountain bike.

-Hey everybody I’m Laura, a recent graduate from York University, Glendon College.
-When not quoting various movies and tv shows, or under a pile of books, I’m here writing about the mellower side of Canadian music.
-In the Fall, I’m planning on pursuing my Master’s degree in Canadian Studies at Trent University.
+Hey everybody, I’m Laura.
+When not quoting movies and tv shows, under a pile of books, or drinking tea, I’m here writing about the mellower side of Canadian music.
+I’m also working on my Master’s degree in Canadian & Indigenous Studies.

 Long live physical media!